Skip to main content

 Add specific rule on the IngressRoute

 The URL informs the OpenID Connect provider how to return to the middleware.
 If the router rule is accepting all paths on a domain, no extra work is needed.
+If the router rule is specific about the paths allowed, the path set in this option should be included.

 Defining specific rule for redirectUrl